 Along with the common symptoms of Meniere's disease, it's possible to suffer from depression or anxiety.
 Since the ailment affects an individual's hearing, one may lose confidence to have conversations with others or at work, which can contribute to depression or anxiety.
 In addition, symptoms tend to pop up out of nowhere, so those living with Meniere's can live in a constant anxious state unsure of when an episode will occur.

 Since Meniere's disease is not curable, many treatment options involve patients changing their habits or diet, or taking medications.
 Dietary changes can decrease the amount of fluid in the inner ear, which can weaken the symptoms of the disease.
-These include:
+These changes include:

 - Salt intake: Salt helps the body to retain water, so reduce intake of sodium-rich beverages and foods.

 - Decrease caffeine: Caffeinated beverages can make symptoms like tinnitus worse, so it is best to decrease the amount of this stimulant in your diet.

-- Monosodium glutamate (MSG): Although many food manufacturers have begun to avoid use of MSG because of its harmful properties, it is still important to check labels to make sure it is not added.
+- Monosodium glutamate (MSG): Although many food manufacturers have begun to avoid using MSG because of its harmful properties, it is still important to check labels to make sure it is not added.

 - Smaller meals: More experts are proving there are greater benefits to the body if you consume five to six smaller meals throughout the day instead of three larger meals.
-This dietary pattern can also improve symptoms of Meniere's by keeping the metabolism moving and bodily fluids regulated.
+This dietary pattern can also improve symptoms of Meniere's disease by keeping the metabolism moving and bodily fluids regulated.
 Similarly, opting for a healthier lifestyle can decrease the amount and severity of Meniere's disease symptoms.

 - Smoking: Many people who suffer from Meniere's disease and who regularly smoke report weakened symptoms after quitting.